 What is root/crown rot?
 Root/crown rot is a general term that describes any disease of woody ornamentals where the pathogen (causal organism) attacks and leads to the deterioration of a plant’s root system and/or lower trunk or branches near the soil line.
 Root rots can be chronic diseases or, more commonly, are acute and can lead to the death of the plant.

-How do you know if your tree or shrub has a root or crown rot?
-Gardeners often become aware of a root/crown rot when they see above ground symptoms of the diseases.
+What does root/crown rot look like?
+Gardeners often become aware root/crown rot when they see above ground symptoms.
 Affected plants are often slow-growing or stunted and may show signs of wilting.
 Often the canopy of an affected tree or shrub is thin, with foliage that is yellow or red, suggesting a nutrient deficiency.
 Careful examination of the roots/crowns of these plants reveals tissue that is soft and brown.

 Where does root/crown rot come from?
-Several soil-borne fungi can cause root/crown rots, including (most frequently) Phytophthora spp., Pythium spp., Rhizoctonia solani, and Fusarium spp.
-These fungi have wide host ranges, and prefer wet soil conditions.
-Some root rot fungi such as Pythium and Phytophtora produce spores that can survive for long periods in soil.
+Several soil-borne water molds (i.e., fungi-like organisms) and true fungi can cause root/crown rots, including (most frequently) Phytophthora spp. and Pythium spp. (both water molds), and Rhizoctonia solani and Fusarium spp. (both true fungi).
+These organisms have wide host ranges, and prefer wet soil conditions.
+Water mold root rot organisms such as Pythium and Phytophtora produce thick-walled spores (called oospores) that can survive for long periods (years to decades) in soil.

 How do I avoid problems with root/crown rots?
-Buy plants from a reputable source and make sure they are root/crown rot-free prior to purchase.
+Buy plants from a reputable source, and make sure they are root/crown rot-free prior to purchase.
 Establish healthy plants in a well-drained site, and when planting, place the root collar just at the soil surface.
-Moderate soil moisture.
-Add organic material (e.g., leaf litter or compost) to heavy soils to increase soil drainage and DO NOT over-water.
+To moderate soil moisture, add organic material (e.g., leaf litter or compost) to heavy soils to increase soil drainage, and DO NOT over-water.
 Also, DO NOT apply more than three inches of mulch around trees and shrubs, and keep mulch from directly contacting the base of trunks and stems.
 Prevent physical damage (e.g., lawnmower injury) that can provide entry points for root/crown rot pathogens.
 Finally, minimize movement of root/crown rot fungi in your garden.
 DO NOT move soil or plants from areas where plants are having root/crown rot problems.
-DO NOT water plants with water contaminated with soil (and thus potentially with root/crown rot fungi).
-After working with plants with root/crown rot, disinfest tools and footwear with a 10% bleach solution, a detergent solution, or alcohol.
+DO NOT water plants with water contaminated with soil (and thus potentially with root/crown rot organisms).
+After working with plants with root/crown rot, decontaminate tools and footwear by treating for at least 30 seconds with a 10% bleach solution or 70% alcohol (e.g., rubbing alcohol, certain spray disinfectants).
+If you use bleach to decontaminate metal tools, be sure to thoroughly rinse and oil your tools after you are done gardening to prevent rusting.

-For more information on root/crown rots: See UW-Extension Bulletin A2532, or contact your county Extension agent.
+For more information on root/crown rots: See UW Bulletin A2532, Maple Decline: Collar Rot and Basal Canker Complex (available at https://learningstore.extension.wisc.edu/), or contact your county Extension agent.

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.